Turkey Hunting Regulations

 Note: Drawing results are not final until you receive an official notification email.
 If you draw a turkey permit, you’ll receive it in the mail by the middle of February.

 Please be aware that if the debit card or credit card you used for payment is refused, the Division will attempt to contact you multiple times to obtain a valid card number.
 If you realize that your card number is no longer valid, please call 1-800-221-0659 or visit utah-hunt.com to provide a different card number.

-February 25: Spring general-season permits and remaining limited-entry permits available (new)
+March 2: Spring general-season permits and remaining limited-entry permits available

-Spring general-season permits will be available for purchase through May 31, 2021.
+Spring general-season permits will be avail-able for purchase through May 31, 2023.